 I have a bajillion more thoughts about being pregnant, giving birth, keeping a newborn alive, and my experience under the Norwegian health care system.
 And I plan to write them down. …At some point. …Before the sun engulfs the Earth.
 (Ooh, five billion years to go!
 I’m liking my chances.)
 My post frequency was pathetic before I had a baby, so, you know, just continue having no expectations.
 Thanks!!!
 In the meantime, maybe I’ll discover how to brew that potion all the mommy bloggers use to maximize their productivity.
 Except I won’t because that potion is just a mix of diligence and self-discipline and effective time management and I lack all of the above, whoops.

 Anyhoo, I won’t say too much more or else I’ll never finish this post that is already months late.
 I just wanted to share the good news before waiting too long for the news to be reasonably shareable (“Say hello to Tilda!
-She was born on January 18th, eight years ago!”).
+She was born eight years ago!”).
 I’ll just note that Kåre, Tilda, and I are doing totally fine during these pandemic times.
 And that we love our little fart princess and every squeaky poot she makes.